WebGL 02: "Movement and Color"

 }

-Notice that the API for getting uniform locations is very similar to getting attribute locations.
-But unlike attribute locations, uniform locations are an opaque handle (like WebGLProgram) and not just a number!
+Notice that the API for getting uniform locations is very similar to the API for attribute locations.
+But, unlike

 // Create Vertex Array Objects (VAOs) - input assembler states for each piece of geometry